DevionStudios/D2D/README.md

 **CLOUDINARY_CLOUD_NAME, CLOUDINARY_API_KEY, CLOUDINARY_API_SECRET**- These are the cloudinary credentials.
 You can get them from `https://cloudinary.com`<br>
 **GMAIL**- It is the GMAIL address of the sender.
 The GMAIL will be sent to users who signup using GMAIL for GMAIL verification.<br>
 **GMAIL_PASSWORD**- It is the gmail app password of the sender GMAIL address.
 It is _NOT_ the password of the google account.
 You need to turn on two-factor authentication for the gmail account, then make a new app and then get the app password.<br>
-**HELPLINE_GMAIL**- It is the GMAIL address of the helpline.
+**GMAIL_HELP**- It is the GMAIL address of the helpline.
 This is the GMAIL account which will be notified with airdrop requests.<br>
-**HELPLINE_GMAIL_PASSWORD**- It is the gmail app password of the helpline GMAIL address.
+**GMAIL_HELP_PASSWORD**- It is the gmail app password of the helpline GMAIL address.
 It is _NOT_ the password of the google account.
 You need to turn on two-factor authentication for the gmail account, then make a new app and then get the app password.<br>
 **TWITTER_API_KEY, ACCESS_TOKEN, ACCESS_TOKEN_SECRET**- These are the twitter credentials.
 You can get them from `https://developer.twitter.com`<br>

 ## Start the backend server